dictions/EchoApi/README.md

 This plugin makes it easy to create a JSON API in [Craft](http://buildwithcraft.com).
 No fluff added, just simple routing.

+## Why?

+You may need access to Craft specific APIs, but may not need access to Elements saved to Craft's database.
+One great example use case, and the reason I created this, is to create an API wrapper around [Craft Shopify](https://github.com/davist11/craft-shopify/).

 ## Installation

 To install Echo API, follow these steps: